TASNEEM-CHA123/Automated-Music-Data-ETL-Analytics-Pipeline---using-python/README.md

 # 🎵 Automated-Music-Data-ETL-Analytics-Pipeline---using-python

 > **Project in Brief**
 >
 > The goal is to build an **ETL pipeline** that automatically collects and processes trending music data (e.g., global top songs from Spotify) every week.
-Over time, this will create a dataset that can help your client (a music label) **analyze patterns in popular music** (e.g., genres, artists, song structures) and potentially guide their own production.
+Over time, this will create a dataset that ca[...]

 ---